 I have a note recorded on August 28th—the day I started the writing hot tub scene—saying that we’re like a city with one exit.
 Countless paths leading to an inevitable outcome.
 It works but I’m leaning towards a building code violation.
-A highrise with one fire exit and no hydrant out front.
+A highrise with one fire exit and no connections for the fire department.
 What we had was absolutely perfect until something went wrong.
-When the fire engine came by they could only put out so much of the flames, just enough for us to escape but the tower was always going to be reduced to ash.
-We built what looked and felt exactly like a relationship but with no way to extinguish the inexorable fights, what we really had was a death trap.
+When the fire engine came by they could only put out so much of the flames but the tower was always going to come crashing down.
+We built what looked and felt exactly like a relationship but with no way to extinguish the inexorable fires, what we really had was a trap.

 A predetermined outcome does seem apt—I should listen to myself more.
 Is this why you loved to prance around reciting my horoscope?

 It’s strange watching the most extreme emotions you’ve ever felt for someone be replaced by nothing.
 I was upset and in a shambles from Boxing Day to the New Year but now I’m just relieved.
 I’m sleeping at normal hours for normal amounts of time, eating regularly and all the stress in my life is about the things that should be stressing me out: graduating, working, relocating.
 If I’m writing again I must be feeling something but thus far I just haven’t been able to decipher what it is.
 It’s more this nagging sensation that I should be angry or upset; maybe contemplative and reflective; I should certainly feel heartbroken right?
 My first love and all.
 I’m tempted to say relationship but that implies a reciprocal arrangement.
 Surely she’s worth being sullen over.
 I mean, you read the first section; I was entranced and in a loving and, of course, lustful stupor.